 When a child is diagnosed with cancer, the entire family must cope with significant changes.
 Cancer Services provides numerous programs for families, children and teens in our 10-parish area who are coping with a cancer diagnosis or the cancer diagnosis of a parent.
 This program provides children and families with information, services, support and the skills needed to cope with the cancer in their lives.
 As with everything at Cancer Services’, this program is free of charge.

 Financial Assistance & Supplies

-A one-time $500 grant may be available to families in which a child has cancer.
-The grant is give to the family to help defray the high costs associated with a cancer diagnosis.
-Wigs, nutritional supplements, medical supplies and equipment are also available.
+A one-time grant of $500 may be available to families who have a child living with a cancer diagnosis.
+The grant is given to the family to help defray the high costs associated with a cancer diagnosis.
+Nutritional supplements, medical supplies and equipment are also available.

 Camp Care is a weeklong summer camp for children (ages 5-13) with cancer and their siblings.
-Campers enjoy varied activities, including fishing, rock climbing, laser tag, movies and much more.
+Campers enjoy varied activities including fishing, rock climbing, laser tag, movies and much more.
 An on-site nurse or doctor provides medical oversight, while the children have fun in a safe environment.
 For more information on Camp Care, click here.

 The holidays are supposed to be a joyous time, but can often be challenging when a family is impacted by cancer.
 To help families have a merry and bright holiday season, Cancer Services hosts a festive party and provides presents for children living with cancer.